Extendable self-avoiding walks: Preliminaries

 \section{Preliminaries}

 In this section we introduce terminology and our main tools.
 Let $G=(V,E)$ be a directed graph, possibly with parallel edges.
-Let $\Aut(G)$ denote its automorphism group (where automorphisms are required to preserve edge orientations).
+We call $G$ \df{locally finite} if each vertex has finite in-degree and out-degree.

+An \df{automorphism} is a bijection $\g:V\to V$ such that, for all $v,w\in V$, the number of edges that are directed from $v$ to $w$ equals the number that are directed from $\g(v)$ to $\g(w)$.
+The automorphisms of $G$ form the \df{automorphism group} $\Aut(G)$.
 The orbits of $V$ under $\Aut(G)$ are called \df{transitivity classes}, and $G$ is \df{transitive} if it has only one transitivity class, or \df{quasi-transitive} if it has finitely many transitivity classes.
-We call $G$ \df{locally finite} if each vertex has finite in-degree and out-degree.

 A \df{walk} $w$ consists of a sequence of vertices $(v_i)_{m< i< n}$ together with edges $(e_i)_{m<i<i+1<n}$, where $e_i$ is a directed edge from $v_i$ to $v_{i+1}$, and where $-\infty\leq m\leq n\leq\infty$.
 The length $|w|$ of $w$ is the number of its edges.
 The walk is \df{singly infinite} if either $m\in\ZZ$ and $n=\oo$ or $m=-\oo$ and $n\in\ZZ$, and \df{doubly infinite} if $m=-\oo$ and $n=\oo$.
 A graph $G$ is \df{strongly connected} if for every pair $u,v\in V$ there exist finite walks from $u$ to $v$ and from $v$ to $u$.